*These results have been achieved with business units and teams in Pharmaceuticals, High Tech, Financial Services and other sectors.

 Measure: Identify any misalignment and pin-point its causes with predictive data.
 This includes the analysis and costing of teaming and cross-functional collaboration.

-Re-Align: Your people work to clarify Purpose, Priorities and Results (in powerful pitstop workshops) making any trade-offs required for successful alignment.
+Re-Align: Your people work to clarify Purpose, Priorities and Results (in powerful pitstops (physical and virtual)s) making any trade-offs required for successful alignment.

 Act: Your team(s) will be engaged taking action to tackle obstacles and deliver measurable performance gains.